BooneyBeCoding/final_project/README.md

 As well, after adding back in the "Score" and "Number of Comments" tabs, the original model was running at a 50% accuracy, when adding a neural net to the model, the accuracy grew to 90%+.

 ### Conclusion of Model
 In conclusion we found that our model was insufficiant and could not reach our hypothesis.
+With more time we would pull data directly from the Reddit API for a more fleshed out source of data with more points to train our model on.

 ## Slide Presentation